Xilinx/RapidWright/README.md

 For more information, please see http://www.rapidwright.io.

----
-** NOTE **
-RapidWright is not an official product from Xilinx and designs created or derived from it are not warranted.
+NOTE: RapidWright is not an official product from Xilinx and designs created or derived from it are not warranted.
 Please see LICENSE.TXT for full details.
----